jon-harper/OmniBox/docs/support.md

 date: 2022-07-03
 ---

-This is a (mostly complete) list of boards and other components supported by OmniBox, along with the necessary `STL`.
+This is a list of boards and other components supported by OmniBox, along with the necessary `STL`.
 The linked git folders *should* contain `STEP` and Fusion files to allow modification.
 Please open an issue if any are missing.

 ## Trays